 role in the ability of procurement to deliver value to their organizations.
 In 2023 there has been an accelerated interest in the role that Al can (or might) play in the technology ecosystem.
 As ever, new technology can be "faerie lights"; luring procurement teams into problems they could have avoided.
-As experience has shown, we can avoid this temptation if we ask 3 questions:

-- 1. What is Al offering? - 2.
-Do we have an existing pain point that could be a use case for this offering? - 3.
-How can we evaluate the risks and benefits?
+As experience has shown, we can avoid this temptation if we ask 3 questions: 1.
+What is Al offering?
+2. Do we have an existing pain point that could be a use case for this offering?
+3. How can we evaluate the risks and benefits?

 Answering the first requires us to get beyond the hype and understand what solution providers are offering and how it works.
-Only then can we assess whether the Al can address the pain point and whether it is the right thing for us to do.
+Only then can we assess whether the AI can address the pain point and whether it is the right thing for us to do.
 Throughout, the biggest questions I believe we should ask are about data and validation.
-Where is your data going, is it secure, how is it being used and how can we be sure of what the Al is giving us?
-If we adopt this structured approach, we can realize the undoubted benefits that Al can bring in the fields of data analytics, contract management, market and risk analysis and presentation of information.
+Where is your data going, is it secure, how is it being used and how can we be sure of what the AI is giving us?
+If we adopt this structured approach, we can realize the undoubted benefits that AI can bring in the fields of data analytics, contract management, market and risk analysis and presentation of information.
 Build on purpose Liviu Chirita - Partner, Global FC Tech Lead, PwC When implementing Al be careful of the overdose.
 This is what we have seen e.g. in fintechs.
-The fintech hype was not as

-Stephen Day - Chief Procurement Officer at Kantar Although many companies do not consider the potential future costs when implementing Al, these costs should

-be part of any Al transition plan.

-Building your own Al systems and models can be very expensive, so most organizations choose to use tools and platforms already in the market.
-However, this process still

-tools and platforms already in the market.
+The fintech hype was not as transformational as Al would be but it can serve as a warning.
+I've seen too many companies spending time and money, working in silos, and not getting results.
+They could allocate it to more purposeful areas.
+My advice for companies working on Al, based on experience from many transformational projects would be: find the problem, take an organizational view, and make sure your purpose is in line with business and economy.
+Don't try to deviate too much from your purpose on shiny things.
+Think twice before investing.
+Costs related to Al Stephen Day - Chief Procurement Officer at Kantar Although many companies do not consider the potential future costs when implementing Al, these costs should be part of any AI transition plan.
+Building your own AI systems and models can be very expensive, so most organizations choose to use tools and platforms already in the market.
 However, this process still comes with significant licensing costs that may increase over time.
 Another aspect to consider is the cost of cloud services and data storage.
 Many Al providers bundle these services with data storage, similar to a company like Iron Mountain, which stores physical documents for a fee.
 In this case, you pay for each year of storage, and if you want to dispose of your paper documents, you have to pay for retrieval and disposal.
 The same concept is likely to apply to digital data.
 Additionally, switching from one cloud service to another can be increasingly costly.
 This is why UK regulators are closely examining this area.
-Similarly to how you can

-transfer your phone number from

-one mobile operator to another,

-there should be a mechanism to

-move your critical assets between

-cloud services with limited associated costs.
+Similarly to how you can transfer your phone number from one mobile operator to another, there should be a mechanism to move your critical assets between cloud services with limited associated costs.